andy-dev/html-css-bare-bones/README.md

 # html-css-bare-bones
-simple html js and css defaults to play around
+Simple html js and css defaults to play around